Berlin Christmas market: 9 dead, at least 50 injured in truck crash

 - A suspect believed to be the driver is in custody

-- The crash is being investigated as an act of terrorism, official says

-Berlin (CNN)A truck barreled into a crowded Christmas market in Berlin on Monday night, killing nine and injuring at least 50.
+Berlin (CNN)A tractor trailer barreled into a crowded Christmas market in Berlin on Monday night, killing nine and injuring at least 50.
 Officials are investigating the crash as an act of terrorism, according to a German intelligence official familiar with the matter.

 Witness Emma Rushton told CNN that the truck didn't slow down.
-She said the truck was traveling about 40 mph through a crowded pedestrian area.
+She said the truck was traveling about 40 mph through the crowded pedestrian area.

 "There's no way it was an accident," Rushton said.
-"We saw at least 10 people" injured and lying on the ground, she added.
+"We saw at least 10 people" injured and lying on the ground.

-Another witness, Shandana Durrani, told CNN she was leaving and texting when the truck rammed into the market.
+Another witness, Shandana Durrani, was 20 feet away from the truck when it rammed several market stalls

 "I think everybody thought there was a terrorist attack happening," she said.
 "People dropped what they were carrying and ran for cover. ...
 It seemed like the truck just jumped the curb and took a wrong turn and barreled through the crowd."